Dodecanese Islands, Greece: Top Festivals to Check Out When Visiting

 Ohi Day and Carnival Highlights

 One of the most iconic events is Ohi Day, celebrated on October 28th.
-This national holiday commemorates Greece’s resistance during World War II with military parades and patriotic displays14.
+This national holiday commemorates Greece’s resistance during World War II with military parades and patriotic displays.
 The streets are filled with flags, music, and a sense of unity that resonates with locals and visitors alike.

 Another must-see is the Carnival, celebrated between February and March.
-This lively event features parades, costumes, and theatrical performances that highlight local traditions14.
+This lively event features parades, costumes, and theatrical performances that highlight local traditions.
 The roads are transformed into stages, offering a unique blend of history and modern entertainment.

 Travel Tips for Enjoying Street Festivals